Manage report acceleration

 index=_audit | lookup usertogroup user OUTPUT group | top searches by group

 And here are examples of search strings that do not qualify for report acceleration:

-Reason the following search strings fails: This is a simple event search, with no transforming command.
+Reason the following search string fails: This is a simple event search, with no transforming command.

 index=_internal metrics group=per_source_thruput